A predominantly urban population

 A command of European languages in addition to Arabic

 The official language of Tunisia, and the mother tongue of almost all its inhabitants, is Arabic.
-This language, written from right to left, is difficult to learn.
+This language, which is written from right to left, is difficult to learn.
 Each character is written in different ways, depending on whether it stands alone or is at the beginning, middle or end of a word.
 Only the 28 consonants are written, including semi-consonants, which have made it possible to eliminate the superfluous use of vowels.
 There are different variations of Arabic: the classical, "written" language is the language of the Koran, spoken by a small elite.
 The Maghreb dialect is the common language in Tunisia.
 This dialect has borrowed many words from the Berber, French and Spanish languages, and its pronunciation shows many differences from classical Arabic.

 From 1958 onwards, President Bourguiba opted for widespread bilingual education, formalizing the dual Arabic-French culture.
 This enabled the country to retain its French-speaking status, while maintaining a wide openness to the Arab world.
 Today, children learn French at school from the age of 7-8.
 Arabic has thus gradually taken its rightful place, becoming the sole language of instruction in primary schools as early as 1975.
 But French remains the foreign language of choice for organizations directly dependent on the French government.
 These organizations do not hesitate to offer free language courses in Tunis and other major cities.
 French is therefore spoken and understood almost everywhere in Tunisia, especially in the more developed parts of the country and around tourist areas.
 However, knowledge of a few words of Arabic will always be greatly appreciated by Tunisians.
-It would take far too long to list all the words of Arabic origin that are used in the French language, but a sample will help you visualize the influence of this language on ours: chiffre, hasard, alchimie, sucre, cumin, camphre, guitoune, maboul, souk, toubib, un chouïa, kawa, nouba, sahel, cafard which comes from the word cafer, meaning "unbeliever", etc.
+It would take far too long to list all the words of Arabic origin that are used in the French language, but a sample will help you visualize the influence of this language on ours: chiffre, hasard, alchimie, sucre, cumin, camphre, guitoune, maboul, souk, toubib, un chouïa, kawa, nouba, sahel, cafard which comes from the word cafer and means "unbeliever", etc.

 Traditions still firmly rooted